Eveldee/Nobeta-Guides/Any% NMG/README.md

 This level starts with a cutscene just after the loading screen, skip it.
 Turn around after skipping the cutscene and head to the chest containing Wind magic, open it and pick up the book.
 Same as for the first chest, you can either use an aerial attack or a cancelled melee attack on the ground to open the chest, use the one you're most used to, the timesave is negligible.
 Since we run in **Load Removed Time**, the timer pauses during loading screens.
 This is why the best thing to do after getting Wind magic is to open the pause menu and Return to Statue (you can open the menu the exact moment you see the message appear on the top right corner of the screen when picking the magic book).
 This way you will be back to the start of the level directly instead of having to run back.

 After the loading screen, start running directly without waiting for the screen to fade out (yes, it is possible to move while the black fade out animation is still going, try to "feel" the right moment to start running, it's possible to do that after most of the loading screens).
 Double jump over the obstacle and then follow the path.
 Do not talk to the cat as of now, we'll pick up the absorption magic book later in the level.
-Continue on the left until you reach a widder cave.
+Continue on the left until you reach a wider cave.
 Instead of going right, jump over the stone pillars on the left _(c.f. image below)_ and run until you are next to the falling rocks.
 Do not go too far or else you will be damaged by the falling rocks and fall back.
 Destroy newly appeared wall by shooting Arcane magic at it, wait a bit to recover some stamina _(~80%)_, then go up the stairs.
 Once up the stairs, pass by the big enemy and jump over the small pit, then follow the path until the next big cave.

 ![Path to falling rocks](Resources/Underground_Falling_Rocks.webp)